spot-next/core-next/docs/intro.md

 ```
 > For the sake of simplicity we directly use the implementation class.
 In a real world scenario **interfaces should be used instead**!

 To be able to test this, we need to actually have a running SMTP server on port 2525.
-On option might be  to use [FAkeSMTP](http://nilhcem.com/FakeSMTP/).
+On option might be  to use [FakeSMTP](http://nilhcem.com/FakeSMTP/).

+> Don't forget to issue a `mvn clean install` everytime you update the code!

 Time to test.
 Issue this HTTP request to update the `fixed` property of the party we created earlier:
 ```http